What is magnesium?

 What are the recommendations for magnesium intake?

 The RDA for magnesium varies depending on age gender and condition.
 For instance, the RDA for 19 to 30 year old women and men is 310 and 400 mg.
 However after the age of 30 the RDA bumps up to 320 and 420 mg, respectively.
+Meanwhile the Daily Value for magnesium is 420mg.

 What does magnesium do in the body?